Cwantic/Documentation/Design/Modification.md

 Click [here](https://documentation.metapiping.com/Design/Selection.html) to have more information about the selection.

+## 2. Measure tool

+See [Mesure tool in Review](https://documentation.metapiping.com/Review/Piping.html#4-measure-tool) for more info.

-## 2. Remove nodes, elements and restraints
+## 3. Remove nodes, elements and restraints

 Select **nodes**, **elements** or **restraints** and click on the **Remove elements** button to delete these elements.